imatlin/vsc-cxsast-task/README.md

 # vsc-cxsast-task
 Note: This integration is provided AS-IS, with no warranty expressed or implied.
-You are allowed to use the software, subject to the conditions specified in LICENSE file.
+You are allowed to use the software, subject to the conditions specified in the LICENSE file.

-Custom Visual Studio Code task to run CxSAST static analysis

 CxSAST Integration with Visual Studio Code

 VS Code is a popular code editor developed by Microsoft and released under open source license for Windows, MacOS and Linux operating systems.
 The editor is available here: https://code.visualstudio.com/.
 At the time of this writing, there is no Checkmarx plugin for VS Code.
 However, it is possible to launch a scan from within VS Code using custom task integration.

 Running CxSAST scan from within VS Code